NFDI4ING/plot-serializer/doc/Supported Plot Types.rst

 ===========================================

 Plot Serializer currently supports the following plot types.
 Supported arguments that will get serialized are noted below.
-See `here <https://matplotlib.org/stable/plot_types/index.html>`_ for an explanation of these arguments.
+See `here <https://matplotlib.org/stable/plot_types/index.html>`_ for an explanation of these parameters.

 1D/2D Plots
 ---------------------------------